t-jor/cohort-retention-analytics/README.md

 - Bronze → Silver → Gold → Dashboard dependency chain
 - Triggered by **Table Update** of `ecom_orders`
 - Serverless compute
 - Automated dashboard refresh
-- Email notifications
+- Email notifications (on start, success, and failure – including a snapshot of the refreshed cohort dashboard after a successful run)

 ### ✔ Successful DAG Run